 ...This little hatchback clings to the pavement as if it was magnetized.
-Sure, it can start to leap upward in hard turns at high speeds, but there?s no sensation of losing straight-on momentum or relinquishing the tires? grip on the road.
-Only a slight turn of the steering wheel ? just 2.5 turns lock-to-lock ? produces substantial directional change, which is a big reason for the Mini?s intense delight quotient.
+It can start to leap upward in hard turns at high speeds, but there?s no sensation of losing straight-on momentum or relinquishing the tires? grip on the road.
+Only a slight turn of the steering wheel ? just 2.5 turns lock-to lock ? produces substantial directional change, which is a big reason for the Mini?s intense delight quotient.
 Ride quality is another story.
 All cars are compromises between ride and handling.
-When making their decision, BMW developers clearly leaned toward sportiness.
-On uneven pavement, the...
+When making a decision, BMW developers clearly leaned toward sportiness.
+The Mini can get pretty bouncy on...

 MINI has just launched its third-generation Cooper, and the car is available for the first time in Cooper 5 five-door trim.
 However, the variant we’re most interested... read more July 2, 2014 by Viknesh Vijayenthiran

 The Internet is awash in videos (real and fake) of people jumping (or trying to jump) moving vehicles.
 Many end in predictable tragedy.
 This one ends in triumph.
 Why?
 Because... read more May 22, 2014 by Nelson Ireson

 MINI has just launched an all-new, third-generation Cooper but so far all we’ve seen is the three-door Cooper Hardtop.
 That means we still need to see redesigned... read more May 13, 2014 by Viknesh Vijayenthiran

 The essence of the classic Mini Cooper is easy to define: it's endearingly small.
 What happens when you mess with the "small" part?
 In more than a decade since Mini... read more March 17, 2014 by Marty Padgett

 The third generation of the modern MINI Cooper recently made its debut, but so far only in its three-door Hardtop bodystyle.
 There are still many variants to be revealed... read more February 24, 2014 by Viknesh Vijayenthiran